KittyGiraudel/site/_posts/2021-10-08-understanding-the-gender-spectrum.md

 ---
 title: Understanding the gender spectrum
+edits:
+  - date: 2023/07/08
+    md: I updated the section on [inclusive language](#inclusive-language) to include the term “FINTA”.
 ---

 > I originally wrote this piece for our documentation at Gorillas in order to advocate for a more inclusive workplace.
 After having [mentioned it on Twitter](https://twitter.com/KittyGiraudel/status/1446436115553177670?s=20) and been requested it a few times, I decided to publish it.
 I hope this helps!